JessicaBarclay/CV/README.md

 ### Fast learner

-* The single most important skill I was taught at Makers Academy, is learning how to learn. <br><br>
+* The single most important skill I was taught at Makers Academy, is learning how to learn.<br>

   For example, building a test-driven application in JavaScript that utilises a weather API.
 A week later, building on this knowledge, I constructed my own vanilla JavaScript MVC and testing library.